tanyjnaaman/portfolio/content/blog/my-evolution-of-applications/index.md

 In short, working at DSO wasn't terrible, but also wasn't great.
 For one, I was brought in to do research on machine learning for *radar image processing* - I had 0 background in signal processing or the relevant physics.
 I spent most days self-studying the math behind signal processing, reading a ton of papers on computer vision models and techniques, and banging my head wondering why my simulation pipeline had a bug in it - because it could come from my lack of understanding the physics, the fact that I was using parallel computation for the pipeline (which, again I learnt by literally reading the CUDA handbook), or just a careless mistake.
 The frustrating bit was that it was often the former two cases, and I sadly did not have as much support or guidance as I would have liked.
 Building the models were similarly challenging.

 But from a larger perspective, I think working in that kind of low-support environment really is just a trial-by-fire - it sucked and honestly beat a lot at my self confidence.
-And honestly, I made a lot of mistakes.
+And plus, I made a lot of mistakes.
 But it also helps to know that I didn't freeze and sink - I tried my best to learn as fast as I can, and built some working models and a simulation pipeline that to my knowledge is still in use today.

 At the end of my internship, I was exhausted - and I recently even found out from someone at DSO who spoke to my then-boss that I'm apparently not good at solving "open problems".
 I respectfully disagree, but I'm still grateful for having an internship at all at the time.
 They took a gamble on me, and I'm not sure either party was satisfied, but I learnt new things and had something to put on my resume, and for that alone I'm happy.
 Making the best of it, I guess.